Cherokee Film Incentive

 Our goal is to approve all completed initial applications within 30 days of submission but the actual approval time may vary.
 No expenses will be allowed prior to receipt of initial approval letter.
 Because of their complexity, final applications will take longer to review and verify expenses but our goal is to issue rebate checks as quickly as possible.

-Productions must submit a completed initial application that is found on our web site here.
+Productions must submit a completed initial application that is found on our website here.

 It is a cash rebate sent to the named company or individual on the application form after the final application has been reviewed and approved.

-Final applications will be accompanied by a CPA’s report, prepared at the expense of the applicant, attesting that the amounts in the application are qualified Oklahoma and Cherokee Nation expenditures (QOE) that comply with the requirements of the Administrative Rules and that at least $25,000 is within the Cherokee Nation.
+Final applications will be accompanied by a CPA’s report, prepared at the expense of the applicant, attesting that the amounts in the application are qualified Oklahoma and Cherokee Nation expenditures (QOE) that comply with the requirements of the Incentive Guidelines and that at least $25,000 is within the Cherokee Nation.
 Additionally, the final application must include the names and addresses of all cast and crew and a copy of all tribal enrollment cards for claims of tribal hiring bonuses.
 Proof of Native ownership must also be submitted for claims of the production enhancement for spending with Native-owned businesses.

 For projects with QOE over $250,000, the materiality threshold used for CPA review is the lesser of 1% of QOE or $100,000.